Skip to content

 Lilacs

-The Katie Osborne Lilac Collection typically reaches peak bloom in late May, and sometimes early-June, with some early varieties blooming mid-May
+The Katie Osborne Lilac Collection typically reaches peak bloom mid to late May, with some early varieties blooming early May.

 Plants that typically flower in May at RBG